galgantar/standard-deviants/index.markdown

 We take subreddit embeddings from **[Reddit Embeddings](https://snap.stanford.edu/data/web-RedditEmbeddings.html)** which includes vector representations of subreddits and users for advanced analysis.
 We discard subreddits that we don't have embeddings for (TODO: around 9%).
 We then perform Leiden clustering with params (...) and get the following clusters.
 We use Gemini LLM to name the clusters based on (TODO ...).
 At the end we are left with 7 clusters (communities).

 Click into the clusters to explore them.

+BIG TODO: Write our entire story about crosslinking posts not just posts in general

 TODO: Jack include superclusters